redleome/GBE-UI/README.md

 # gbe-ui

-## Project setup.
+## Project setup

-#Create the development folder as needed.
+Create the development folder as needed.
 Within the folder do the ff. setup:

 #1: npm init to create a package.json file
 ```